Picture Perfect (1995 film): Plot

 Once the families are back home, Matilda asks Ernie out for dinner the next day.
-George realizes he has forgotten a date with his editor, Amanda Holt (Lori Hallier), who only agrees to edit his books if he goes out with her.
+George realizes he has forgotten a date with his editor, Amanda Holt, who only agrees to edit his books if he goes out with her.
 He makes an excuse and reschedules.
 The next day, kids all realize too late that all three couples are headed to the same nice restaurant for dinner.
 They all spend the evening attempting to prevent their dates from discovering the truth, while trying to keep the lies straight.
 The kids come to the rescue.
 Back home, Vicky and George discover that they both feel pushed into their current relationships.

 Alan quits his band because they want to play songs he dislikes.
 George, who used to play guitar, convinces him to keep playing.
 The whole family attends an open mike night at a local pub, because Ernie believes that George plays there every week.
 George gets stage fright until Alan comes up on stage and joins him with an electric guitar.
 George and Alan perform You Really Got Me.
-After watching taped reruns of their performance at home, Ernie declairs that he has seen enough, and has decided they are his 'Perfect Family'.
+After watching taped reruns of their performance at home, Ernie declares that he has seen enough, and has decided they are his 'Perfect Family'.
 This upsets J.J., who tells her father that she is worried that after they turn Ernie over to the FBI, everything will go back to the way it was, and no one will be happy.

 At the family barbeque the next day, Ernie has the samples of the new Barret's Natural Soda flavor.
 Ms. Scrimmer arrives to expose the families' deception to Ernie, and Bob shows up to confront Vicky.
 They fall for each other and leave together.
 George's editor Amanda also drops by, and since Ernie is watching, George has to maintain the lie that he's married to Vicky.
 She dumps him and says he'll never publish again.
 Alan grabs a can of the new soda and goes out front to meet Sloan and Malone.
 Instead of handing them the can, he accuses them of not being real FBI agents.
 After they threatened him at the beach, he called the FBI, who denied they were agents.
 Alan pours the can out, but Malone tastes some off the driveway, and reveals the new flavor to be chocolate.
 Marco the cameraman appears with a gun and a badge, revealing himself as a real undercover agent with the FBI.
 He arrests Sloan and Malone as industrial spies for Barrett's largest competitor.